zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 ## (Optional) Reload the services definition after the update when the API Mediation Layer is already started

-The following procedure enables you to refresh the API definitions after you change the definitions while the API Mediation Layer is already started.
+The following procedure enables you to refresh the API definitions after you change the definitions whin the API Mediation Layer is already running.

 **Follow these steps:**